NREL/HPC/docs/Documentation/Development/Performance_Tools/Linaro-Forge/map.md

 Here is where you need the directory for your program.
 Put the full path to your application in the **Application** box and the directory in **Working Directory**.
 We assume the Working Directory, the directory which would normally contain your data is the same as your program directory.

-This is a MPI program so select MPI.
+This is an MPI program so select MPI.
 After that you will see more options.
 For most programs the Implementation should be SLURM (generic).
 If this is not what is shown or you know you need something else, select Change... to set it.
 For OpenMP programs select that box also.

 ![Linaro-MAP-Profile](../../../../../assets/images/Profiling/DDT-2.png)